• Skip to primary navigation

 • Rest the chicken (battered with egg and tapioca) for at least 15 minutes for the starch to dry up.

-• Next, dab some oil on top of the chicken to ensure that the chicken with be golden brown when air-fried.
-If no oil is added, the chicken will be blonde-colored.
+• Next, spray oil generously on top of the chicken to ensure that the chicken with be golden brown when air-fried.

 • The chicken is done!
-Sprinkle some seasoning salt if you like ◡̈ Hope you enjoy!!
+Sprinkle some seasoning salt on the chicken while hot ◡̈ Hope you enjoy!!

 Video